pcaston/OpenPeerPower.github.io/source/_integrations/sms.markdown

 To use notifications, please see the [getting started with automation page](/getting-started/automation/).

-If the integration is used with the Home Assistant Operating System, then version [3.6](https://github.com/home-assistant/hassos/releases/tag/3.6) or higher is required.
+If the integration is used with the Open Peer Power Operating System, then version [3.6](https://github.com/home-assistant/hassos/releases/tag/3.6) or higher is required.

-For installations not running on Home Assistant or Home Assistant Core using Docker, you must install `gammu-dev` package:
+For installations not running on Open Peer Power or Open Peer Power Core using Docker, you must install `gammu-dev` package:

 ```bash
 sudo apt-get install libgammu-dev